 There are two important steps for you to complete:

-- Join the NMC’s Covid-19 temporary register: For those lapsed three years or less you should have been recently contacted by the Nursing and Midwifery Council directly; if not, you can still sign up.
-They will supply you with your temporary PIN and you will be added to the emergency temporary register.
-For those more than three years’ lapsed registration, please confirm with the NMC before proceeding to step 2.
+- Join the NMC’s Covid-19 temporary register: For those groups suitable to join the Nursing and Midwifery Council COVID-19 temporary register you will be contacted directly by the NMC directly with instructions about how to do so.
+If you haven’t received this, you can still sign up here.
+The NMC will then supply you with your temporary PIN and you will be added to the COVID-19 emergency NMC temporary register.
+Once you have signed up please proceed to step 2.

-- Tell us where and how you want to work: Complete the NHS return to work survey to help us match your skills, expertise and experience to a role quickly and where it is most needed.
+- Tell us where and how you want to work: Complete the nurses and midwives return to work survey to help us match your skills, expertise and experience to a role where they are most needed.

-Your details will be reviewed by those looking to match you to a role locally.
-We will then contact you to discuss the options available to you and begin planning your return to work, including pre-employment checks and what support you will have.
+Your details will be carefully reviewed by those looking to match you to a role locally.
+You will be contacted to discuss options available to you and begin planning your return to work, including pre-employment and identification checks and any support you may need.

 Already NMC registered and looking to offer support: